domRiddle/ASF/Compatibility.md

 - `linux-arm64` works on 64-bit ARM-based (ARMv8+) GNU/Linux OSes.
 This includes platforms such as Raspberry Pi 3 (and newer) with all AArch64 GNU/Linux OSes available for them (such as Debian), in current and future versions.
 This variant will **not** work with 32-bit OSes that do not have required 64-bit libraries available (such as Raspberry Pi OS), it will also not work with OSes that do not implement required GNU/Linux environment (such as Android).
 - `linux-x64` works on 64-bit GNU/Linux OSes.
 This includes Alpine, CentOS/Fedora/RHEL, Debian/Ubuntu, OpenSUSE/SLES and many other ones, including their derivatives, in current and future versions.
 - `osx-arm64` works on 64-bit ARM-based (Apple silicon) macOS OSes.
 This includes version 11, as well as future ones.
 - `osx-x64` works on 64-bit macOS OSes.
-This includes version 10.15, as well as future ones.
+It should work on version 10.15, as well as future ones.
+- `win-arm64` works on 64-bit ARM-based (ARMv8+) Windows OSes.
+It should work on version 10, 11 as well as future ones.
 - `win-x64` works on 64-bit Windows OSes.
-This includes 10, 11, Server 2012+ as well as future versions.
+It should work on version 10, 11, Server 2012+ as well as future ones.

 Of course, even if you don't have OS-specific package available for your OS-architecture combination, you can always install appropriate .NET runtime yourself and run generic ASF flavour, which is also the main reason why it exists in the first place.
 Generic ASF build is platform-agnostic and will run on any platform that has a working .NET runtime.
 This is important to note - ASF requires .NET runtime, not some specific OS or architecture.
 For example, if you're running 32-bit Windows then despite of no dedicated `win-x86` ASF version, you can still install .NET SDK in `win-x86` version and run generic ASF just fine.
 We simply can't target every OS-architecture combination that exists and is used by somebody, so we have to draw a line somewhere. x86 is a good example of that line, as it's obsolete architecture since at least 2004.